shawnlynaraja/post-install-config/README.md

 <h2>Admin Panel vs Agent Panel</h2>
 Admin is someone who sets up the ticketing system, set up settings, define roles, and other general administrative duties.
-Agent is someone who actually works on the tickets and helping end-users. if your osTicket Website on the top right hand corner says "Admin Panel" it actually that means that you're operating in the Agent Panel.
+Agent is someone who actually works on the tickets and helping end-users. if your osTicket Website on the top right hand corner says "Admin Panel" it actually means that you're operating in the Agent Panel.

 ![image](https://github.com/shawnlynaraja/post-install-config/assets/138860791/4982bfa4-a510-4b02-986c-66bda543f085)